MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/storage-spaces-storage-bus-cache.md

 |None (Simple space)     | Read and write         |
 |Mirror accelerated parity     |Read       |

 If your system doesn't require resiliency or has external backups, the storage bus cache supports both read and write caching.
-For resilient systems, the storage bus cache only serves as a read cache, and you should choose ReFS [Mirror-accelerated parity](../refs/mirror-accelerated-parity.md) as the volume resiliency.
+For resilient systems, the storage bus cache only serves as a read cache, and you should choose Resilient File System (ReFS) [Mirror-accelerated parity](../refs/mirror-accelerated-parity.md) as the volume resiliency.
 This combination improves random read performance as data is read from the parity tier and cached on the faster mirror tier.
 The mirror tier also provides write caching capabilities if the Provision Mode is set to Shared (default).

 :::image type="content" source="media/storage-bus-cache/sbc-map.png" alt-text="Diagram of storage bus cache read and write paths.":::